michelp/pgsodium/README.md

 SECURITY LABEL FOR pgsodium
 	ON COLUMN private.users.secret
-  IS 'ENCRYPT WITH KEY COLUMN key_id NONCE COLUMN nonce';
+  IS 'ENCRYPT WITH KEY COLUMN key_id;
 ```

 This approach ensures that “cracking” the key for one row does not